 - 3.1 The Plan is a defined benefits pension scheme.
-The Employer contributes to the Plan at a level determined by the Financing Plan. - 3.2 Retirement benefits are provided on the regular retirement date.
-Besides partners' pensions, orphans pensions are provided as described in the Rules.
+The Company contributes to the Plan at a level determined by the Financing Plan . - 3.2 Retirement benefits are provided on the regular retirement date.
+Besides partners pensions and orphans pension are provided as described in the Rules.
 The participant can opt to retire at another date than the regular retirement date in which case the pensions shall be recalculated based on the same actuarial value. - 3.3 All benefits are in Euros.
-Changes are not permitted unless there are extenuating circumstances and agreed by the Board. - 3.4 The duration of the liabilities equals approximately 17 years.
+Changes are not permitted unless there are extenuating circumstances and agreed by the Board. - 3.4 The duration of the liabilities equals approximately 14 years.